AlexCornish/week-five/notes.md

 - Could seem to start a http server using the command line, took me a few minutes to realise that I was using the regular windows command prompt instead of the anaconda powershell.
 ### Link to rectified map
 http://mapwarper.net/maps/tile/48020/{z}/{x}/{y}.png

+### Human / Technological Failures
+- Neither index2.html nor index3.html worked after making the changes required for index2.html.
+Only the background appeared with none of the rest of the stuff appearing and no error codes or warnings being produced in the command prompt or the developer console.